AC Optimal Power Flow

 | Bus 3 | 0.9000 | 9.1611 | 5.0000 | 2.0000 | -5.0000 | -2.0000 | 0.0000 | -0.0000 |

-To calculate the active and reactive power injection associated with a specific bus, the function can be used:
+To calculate the active and reactive power injection associated with a specific bus, use:

 Active and Reactive Power Injection from Generators

-To calculate the active and reactive power injection from the generators at a specific bus, the function can be used:
+To calculate the active and reactive power injection from generators at a specific bus, use:

 Active and Reactive Power at Shunt Element

-To calculate the active and reactive power associated with shunt element at a specific bus, the function can be used:
+To calculate the active and reactive power associated with the shunt element at a specific bus, use:

 Active and Reactive Power Flow

-Similarly, we can compute the active and reactive power flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
+Similarly, to compute the active and reactive power flow at both the from-bus and to-bus ends of a specific branch, use:

 Active and Reactive Power at Charging Admittances

-To calculate the total active and reactive power linked with branch charging admittances of the particular branch, the function can be used:
+To calculate the total active and reactive power associated with the branch charging admittances of a particular branch, use:

 Active powers indicate active losses within the branch's charging admittances.
-Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature, as denoted by a negative sign.
+Moreover, charging admittances inject reactive power into the power system due to their capacitive nature, as denoted by a negative sign.

 Active and Reactive Power at Series Impedance

-To calculate the active and reactive power across the series impedance of the branch, the function can be used:
+To calculate the active and reactive power across the series impedance of the branch, use:

 The active power also considers active losses originating from the series resistance of the branch, while the reactive power represents reactive losses resulting from the impedance's inductive characteristics.